A 15-year-old law would end fossil fuels in federal buildings, but it's on hold

 Section 433 of EISA was supposed to help speed along the electrification of federal sites.
 The American Institute of Architects (AIA) led the effort to include the language in the 2007 legislation.
 The thinking was that the government should lead the way to advance technologies and bring down the costs of climate-friendly measures for everyone.

 "I think it's really important to lead by example.
-And the General Services Administration, the GSA, is the largest property owner and manager [in the country]," says Julie Hiromoto, principal at the Dallas architecture firm HKS and a member of AIA.
+And the General Services Administration, the GSA, is the largest property owner and manager [in the country]," says Julie Hiromoto, principal at Dallas-based HKS and a member of AIA.

 The federal GSA owns and leases 371 million square feet of office space in 8,600 buildings.
 The agency doesn't track compliance with the 2007 law, but a spokesperson says requirements in EISA have been incorporated into another standard for buildings.
 Through that, the spokesperson says the agency has reduced greenhouse gas emissions by more than half since 2008.